Ankurk99/Prometheus-Exporter/README.md

 ---

-You should be able to see the below mentioned metrics on Prometheus at localhost:9009.
+You should be able to see the below mentioned metrics on Prometheus UI at [localhost:9090](localhost:9090).
-To view the Grafana Dashboard, head over to localhost:3030 and import the "Kubearmor Dashboard.json" (it's inside Grafana Dashboard).
+To view the Grafana Dashboard, head over to [localhost:3030](localhost:3030).
+You should be able to view the KubeArmor Dashboard.

 ## Metrics
 It exposes the following KubeArmor metrics to Prometheus: